kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 50.1 20230407 =

+New add-on: <a href="https://broadcast.plainviewplugins.com/addon/same-post-id/">Same post ID</a>: Create a new post on several blogs with the same post ID.
+* Code: SDK update for PHP 8.2 compatibility.

 = 50 20230407 =